 Essentially all your doing is making the bait break through the surface weeds and sink quickly to the bottom.
 This is best done by flipping and pitching, a casting technique where you softly swing-cast lures at close targets.

-When the jig or creature bait comes darting down through these thick weeded areas, bass in most cases take it for a crawfish heading for cover.
+When the punch rig comes darting down through these thick weeded areas, bass in most cases take it for a crawfish heading for cover.
 This usually draws a reaction strike so be ready to set the hook.
 This technique takes some getting used to and patience so stick with it.
 Once you find success with it you’ll be hooked.

 3. Topwater Frogging